jprante/elasticsearch-jdbc/README.md

 `connection_properties` - a map for the connection properties for driver connection creation.
 Default is `null`

+`schedule` - a single or a list of cron expressions for scheduled execution.
+Syntax is equivalent to the Quartz cron expression format (see below for syntax)

+`threadpoolsize` - a thread pool size for the scheduled executions for `schedule` parameter.
+If set to `1`, all jobs will be executed serially.
+Default is `4`.

+`interval` - a time value for the delay between two runs (default: not set)

+`elasticsearch.cluster` -

+`elasticsearch.host` -

+`elasticsearch.port` -

+`elasticsearch.autodiscover` -

+`max_bulk_actions` - the length of each bulk index request submitted (default: 10000)

+`max_concurrrent_bulk_requests` - the maximum number of concurrent bulk requests (default: 2 * number of CPU cores)

+`max_bulk_volume` - a byte size parameter for the maximum volume allowed for a bulk request (default: "10m")

+`max_request_wait` - a time value for the maximum wait time for a response of a bulk request (default: "60s")

+`flush_interval` - a time value for the interval period of flushing index docs to a bulk action (default: "5s")

 `index` - the Elasticsearch index used for indexing